Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Deriving the Baier-Katkov-Strakhovenko equation from the full spin-orbit Fokker-Planck equation

 Before we begin with the derivation of the BKS equation we make some remarks on the BKS setup.
 First of all, in the BKS setup the orbital Fokker-Planck equation simplifies to (\ref{eq:new02.010new13}) in particular we have $\vec{\cal C}=\vec{\cal Q}=\vec{0}$.
 Secondly, in the BKS setup, the full spin-orbit SDE system, (\ref{eq:new2.44vbnewnew}), simplifies to:

-Thirdly, in the BKS setup the radiative spin terms, unlike the radiative orbital terms, are not neglected.
-In fact, by Section 4, $\vec{\cal B}_{spin}$ and $\vec{\cal D}_{spin}$, which occur in (\ref{eq:new2.44vcdq}), both carry radiative terms.
-Fourthly, in the BKS setup the full spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vanew}) simplifies, by (\ref{eq:new02.010anew}), to
+Thirdly, in the BKS setup the radiative spin terms, unlike the radiative orbital terms, have not disappeared (these terms are carried in (\ref{eq:new2.44vcdq}), due to Section 4, by $\vec{\cal B}_{spin}$ and $\vec{\cal D}_{spin}$!).
+Fourthly, in the BKS setup the full spin-orbit Fokker-Planck equation (\ref{eq:new2.44vanew}) simplifies, by (\ref{eq:new02.010anew}), to